In this tutorial, we’ll deal with file handling and the project system that helps referencing the files.

-There are file types that cannot be opened in themselves, but can be added to an open document, for e.g. textures, shaders, models etc. They also have multiple ways to add to the document.
+There are file types that cannot be opened in themselves but can be added to an open document, for e.g. textures, shaders, models, etc. They also have multiple ways to add to the document.
 The first is a simple drag-n-drop from the File Browser.
 For e.g. let’s load a texture.
 We simply drop it into the compound.
 When files of such types are dropped into the compound a new module with the corresponding type is created.
-In this case we’ve dropped a texture file, therefore we got an Image module which already contains the reference to the texture file in its property.
+In this case, we’ve dropped a texture file, therefore we got an Image module that already contains the reference to the texture file in its property.
 Similarly, if we add a video file, we get a Video Player module, also with a prefilled property referencing to the file.
-We can add shaders, Collada models, XML and JSON file and so on in a similar manner.
+We can add shaders, Collada models, XML and JSON files, and so on in a similar manner.

 Let’s display the 3D scene again.
 If we look at a module type that has multiple file references, for e.g. this shader which has several texture properties, we can use the latter two methods to change the textures.
 Let’s select this carpet texture.
 We can drop it to the Color Map property of the shader.
 We can see that the texture of the floor has changed.
 We can drop the file onto the module pin itself, too.
 Or we can use the browser dialog, where we can watch the floor texture changing as we’re traversing among the files.
 The same goes for the Normal Map as well.

-It’s also worth to note that if I drop a file that is located under a project folder - let’s enter the Common project and drag-n-drop a video file from it - then Aximmetry recognises that it is from a project folder, and automatically puts the file path into a project-based format.
+It’s also worth noting that if I drop a file that is located under a project folder - let’s enter the Common project and drag-n-drop a video file from it - then Aximmetry recognizes that it is from a project folder, and automatically puts the file path into a project-based format.
 So we can see that there is a very natural relationship between Aximmetry’s file system and Windows Explorer.